 Bowls With Roosters And Flowers Design ‘Gōngjī wǎn’ | China, 20CSOLD OUT

-A bowl made in Chaozhou kiln, Fujian Province in the early 20th century.
+A bowl made in Chaozhou kiln, Guangdong Province in the early 20th century.
 This is a type of bowls called Gōngjī wǎn (means common roosters cup), which roosters and flowers are drawn in overglaze painting, its ancestral form can be seen in the Chenghua reign porcelain chicken cup in doucai painted enamels in the Ming dynasty.

 Once this type of cups were widespread in South China to Hong Kong, Taiwan, and some in Southeast Asia, and was considered a lucky charm for family prosperity.
 Roosters that squeal and drive people into work at sunrise, may have been more important than livestock in agricultural societies.

 Although some colour fading and glaze flakings are seen, but the condition is very good overoll.
 It is still produced, but the painting is transcription printed which the original hand-drawn taste has been lost.

 - Images may differ in color from the actual products.

 - Product descriptions are only our point of view.
 We cannot guarantee the authenticity or accuracy of the content.